andrew-edwards/fitting-size-spectra/README.md

 by Andrew M. Edwards, James P. W. Robinson, Michael J. Plank, Julia K. Baum and Julia L. Blanchard

-that we submitted and are currently revising for *Methods in Ecology and Evolution*.
+that has been submitted to *Methods in Ecology and Evolution*.

 The aim of sharing this code is so that others can repeat (and extend) our simulation study, and also analyse their own data.